Dionne006/osticket-prereqs/README.md

 <p></p>
 <p></p>

 This is with the VPN on.
 I clicked around with my VPN just to have fun with changes so it is different from what is listed above.
+Now that we know that the VPN works properly we are sure that our true location is hidden and the computer cannot be hacked.
+I am now also able to work remotely from anywhere too now.

 <img width="621" height="36" alt="image" src="https://github.com/user-attachments/assets/80a29030-ec94-4e8f-b47c-14b1186b6eac" />